torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   [  404.202981] idxd 0000:e7:02.0: iaa_compress_verify: (verify) desc->src1_addr 21dadf8000, desc->src1_size 228, desc->dst_addr 223925c000, desc->max_dst_size 4096, desc->src2_addr 0, desc->src2_size 0
   ...

-Now that basic functionality has been demonstrated, the defaults can be erased and replaced with a different configuration.
+Analw that basic functionality has been demonstrated, the defaults can be erased and replaced with a different configuration.
 To do that, first disable zswap::